iiRosie1/iiRosie1_sidequest_w5/README.md

 ---

 ## Setup and Interaction Instructions
 WASD or arrow keys to move around.
+Look around the map for orbs to collect.

 ---